nspassov/ExampleCurrencyExchange/README.md

 ## Building and Running the Project

  - Open ExampleCurrenctExchange.xcodeproj and build the ExampleCurrenctExchange target using Xcode 16
- - Need SSH authentication configured with GitHub to fetch the dependencies
+ - Configure SSH authentication with GitHub to fetch the dependencies